OpenZeppelin/openzeppelin-contracts/README.md

 ## Security

 This project is maintained by [OpenZeppelin](https://openzeppelin.com) with the goal of providing a secure and reliable library of smart contract components for the ecosystem.
-Security is approached as a set of risk management practices across areas such as: engineering and open source best practices, scoping and API design, multi-layered review processes, and incident response preparedness.
+We address security through risk management in various areas such as engineering and open source best practices, scoping and API design, multi-layered review processes, and incident response preparedness.

-The security policy is detailed in [`SECURITY.md`](./SECURITY.md) including contact information for disclosure of security vulnerabilities, supported versions for security patches, and how to stay informed about potential security issues.
-We run a [bug bounty program on Immunefi](https://immunefi.com/bounty/openzeppelin) to reward responsible disclosure of vulnerabilities.
+The security policy is detailed in [`SECURITY.md`](./SECURITY.md), and specifies how you can report security vulnerabilities, which versions will receive security patches, and how to stay informed about them.
+We run a [bug bounty program on Immunefi](https://immunefi.com/bounty/openzeppelin) to reward the responsible disclosure of vulnerabilities.

-Engineering guidelines to ensure project quality can be found in [`GUIDELINES.md`](./GUIDELINES.md).
+The engineering guidelines we follow to ensure project quality can be found in [`GUIDELINES.md`](./GUIDELINES.md).

 Past audits can be found in [`audits/`](./audits).